ibm-mas-manage/sno/docs/index.md

 - Assisted Installer for SNO installation on bare metal and vSphere.
 [Assisted Installer](https://docs.openshift.com/container-platform/4.10/installing/installing_sno/install-sno-installing-sno.html) uses installation wizard on Red Hat’s OpenShift Cluster Manager site.
 - Local storage can be configured using [ODS LVM Operator](https://github.com/red-hat-storage/lvm-operator).
 - Automated installation of MAS, Manage, Mobile, and DB2 using ansible-devops/CLI.
+- Automated the generation of JDBC Configuration for all three external databases(DB2, Oracle, SQL server) from CLI.
+- Supports all valid combinations of industry solutions and add-ons on SNO based on the compatibility matrix.
 - Supports mobile and 70 concurrent users.
+- Supported on bare metal, vSphere, Red Hat OpenStack, and Red Hat Virtualization platforms
 - You need entitement for the official support.

 If you want to use Persistent Volumes, you’ll need an additional disk, an SSD preferably, and configre ODS LVM Operator to use it.

 ## When to use Single Node OpenShift?
-If you want to experience a “real” cluster, a Single Node OpenShift may be a better option.
+- If you want to experience a “real” cluster, a Single Node OpenShift may be a better option.
 You can develop and deploy applications and get a real cluster feel.
 It’s the best “small” OpenShift experience.
+- Workloads that require OpenShift clusters at edge sites.
+- The tradeoff with an installation on a single node is the lack of high availability.

-I have Single Node OpenShift running on a baremetal environment with 16 Cores, 64GB RAM and 2 SSDs with MAS 8.9 and Manage 8.5.
+I have Single Node OpenShift running on a baremetal environment with 16 Cores, 64GB RAM and 2 SSDs with MAS 8.10 and Manage 8.6.
 The first SSD has the OS, and the second disk is configured to be used by the LVM Operator.

 ## Use Cases
 - Small MAS and Manage-only implementations that range from 70 concurrent users
 - Satellite / Disconnected deployments, possibly connected to a big MAS.
 It can sync data to Central Data Center for Maximo EAM
+- Upgrading small Maximo customers to MAS
+- Demo & PoC

 ![image](images/sno.png)